rajatgusain17-sketch/TESLA-Social-Media-Analytics/README.md

 •Microsoft Excel
 •Pivot Tables
 •Data Cleaning Techniques
 •Charts & Visualizations
 •Basic Statistical Analysis

+## Screenshots
+•Content type priorities per platform:

 ## 🚀 Conclusion
 •This project demonstrates how Excel can be used as a powerful analytics tool to extract meaningful business insights.